 Nevertheless, she duct tapes a flamethrower to one of those rifles, straps on a bandolier of grenades and marches into an elevator headed straight to hell.
 As the lift descends, Ripley shoulders the weight of her weapons and stands.
 Then, for a brief moment, Ripley closes her eyes.
 When she opens them, her facial expression goes cold.
 The doors open.
 Time to go to work.

-Weaver’s performance in this movie earned her an Academy Award nomination, and those moments prove how deserving that nod is — those silent, subtle emotional shifts on her face.
+Weaver's performance in this movie earned her an Academy Award nomination, and those moments prove how deserving that nod is — those silent, subtle emotional shifts.
 As she ventures deeper into the hive, she has no lines, only the determination and anxiety on her face.
 When she retrieves Newt and stumbles into the heart of the alien lair, a place carpeted with eggs and ruled over by a gigantic, hissing alien queen, her jaw slackens, and her eyes widen with fear.

 That moment is a conversation of expression, in fact: the queen breathes sharply, but it might as well be a roar.
 Ripley answers by showing she has a flamethrower, then points it at the queen's eggs.
 The two females achieve détente, or the appearance of it.
 For, as Ripley and Newt back away, one of those eggs open.